phiveleven/jamestron.com/README.md

 Experience
 --------

 We're looking at three usecases for James Tron.
-Interaction Designers, Product and Project Managers, and Engineers.
+Product and Project Managers, Interaction Designers, and Engineers.

+Product Manager
+        focus: vision, analytics

+Project Manager
+        focus: product capability, dev roadmap
+        As a manager you have a dashboard of what tests are passing.

+Interaction Designers
+        focus: user flow quality, aesthetics

+Engineers
+        focus: passing tests

 To start you describe the product and its features:

+The description of each feature has to be a comprehensive set of business critical requirements.

         ${Project Name}
         User can: